 - Your thesis will be listed in our library catalogue and we will register it with the German National Library.
 Electronic theses are listed in the German National Bibliography Series H. Your thesis is thus retrievable online and accessible in full text through the German National Library online catalogue.

-If you have any questions about publishing your thesis, consult our Department for Information Literacy and Publication Support, who will be happy to help you.
+If you have any questions about publishing your thesis, please consult our Department of Information Skills and Publication Support, the staff will be happy to help you.